Step up and check out the home brews

 “You don’t have to be a brewer to be a member,” Courtmanche said.

-While Glacial Lakes Home Brewers will play host to the vent, they won’t be the only brewing club coming.
+While Glacial Lakes Home Brewers will play host to the event, they won’t be the only brewing club coming.
 Blue Ox has been invited, as well as the club out of Grand Rapids.

 When you add in the commercial brewers that will be at Brew Fest, there will be a wide variety of beers to sample.